dadrian/dadrian.io/content/blog/posts/security-teams-are-not-a-lottery-ticket/index.md

 not very useful.
 What’s useful is recognizing that only one quadrant produces results.

-Determinate optimistic teams are not implementing processes and policies without owning outcomes.
-They are not a portfolio of bottom-up security work that hopes for the best.
-They’re not fatalists and they’re not shirking responsibility.
-They’re not an extension of finance.

 In other words, the value is not in classifying all the things, it’s in understanding what needs to change to get from where you are now, to a world where you’re building the right future.
 The winners all look the same.
 Good security teams all resemble one another, each bad security team is failing in its own way.

+Determinate optimistic teams are not implementing processes and policies without owning outcomes.
+They are not a portfolio of bottom-up security work or arbitrary products, hoping for the best.
+They're not fatalists and they haven't given up.

 What’s the difference between your security team and one that’s in the determinate optimistic quadrant?
-If you have a portfolio, make sure that you have an actual plan.
-Make sure that you know what you’re fixing, not just what you’re doing.
-Don’t begin from a position of the attackers have already won---begin from a position of how you’re going to stop classes of them, permanently.
+One way to check this is to see if you can articulate what will be better in 1-3 years than it is now, and be able to provide a hypothesis about how you're going to make that happen.
+Can you describe a specific end-state and a mechanism to get there?
+If you can't, and instead you expect to do more of the same, you probably have a portfolio and no real goals and you're not actually trying to win.

-If you’re on a security team and you’re not executing on a plan to win, then you are not doing your job.
+If you’re on a security team and you’re not executing a real strategy to win, then you are not doing your job.

 Do your job.